10 PDPA Obligations Every Singapore Business Must Follow

 How the Obligations Work Together

-The 10 obligations are not independent checkboxes.
+These 10 obligations are not independent items to tick off a list.
 They form an interconnected system:

-- Consent and Notification work together: you need consent for collection, and notification tells people what they are consenting to.
+- Consent and Notification operate in tandem: you need consent for collection, and notification tells people what they are agreeing to.

-- Purpose Limitation constrains what you can do with data after collection.
+- Purpose Limitation constrains what you do with data after you have collected it.

-- Accuracy ensures the data you hold is reliable for decision-making.
+- Accuracy ensures the data you hold is trustworthy enough for decision-making.

-- Retention Limitation ensures data does not persist indefinitely.
+- Retention Limitation ensures data does not linger indefinitely.

-- Transfer Limitation extends protection to data sent overseas.
+- Transfer Limitation extends safeguards to data that crosses borders.

-- Data Breach Notification provides a safety net when protection fails.
+- Data Breach Notification provides a safety net when protection measures fail.

 Assess your compliance across all 10 obligations in minutes.
 ComplyHQ's AI-powered gap assessment evaluates your current practices against each PDPA obligation and provides a prioritised action plan.
 Start a free assessment